 For fiscal year 2009, Dr. Paul Ashton, our President and Chief Executive Officer, earned a bonus of \$165,000.
 (For a discussion of the criteria for awarding this bonus, see "Compensation Discussion and Analysis" above.)
-To conserve our cash resources, the Compensation Committee recommended that two-thirds of this fiscal year 2009 bonus be paid in common stock rather than cash.
+To conserve our cash resources, the Compensation Committee recommends that two-thirds of this fiscal year 2009 bonus be paid in common stock rather than cash.
 As a result, the Compensation Committee has approved, subject to stockholder approval, the award to Dr. Ashton of common stock under the Incentive Plan with a value of \$110,000.
-Our directors, executives, key employees and others who, in the Compensation Committee's opinion, are in a position to make a significant contribution to our success are eligible to participate in the Incentive Plan.
 Because Dr. Ashton is a director, ASX Listing Rules require stockholder approval of his common stock grant.
 If stockholders do not approve this proposal 4, Dr. Ashton will instead receive an additional \$110,000 in cash.

-The Company will make the proposed stock grant on the date stockholder approval is received.
-The proposed stock grant to Dr. Ashton will not have any effect upon the rights of existing security holders, excepting a reduction of their percentage ownership in pSivida by less than 1%, as calculated using our stock price on September 30, 2009.
+The proposed stock grant to Dr. Ashton will not have any effect upon the rights of existing security holders, excepting a reduction of their percentage ownership in pSivida by less than 1%, as calculated using our stock price on September 22, 2008.